 - Theft, breaking and entering.

-If you do a criminal records check, you generally will not see if they has had any moving violations, like:
+If you do a criminal records check, you generally will not see if they have had any moving violations, like:

 - Speeding tickets.